exist2021/tft/content/pages/ixnote - A outlining and mind-mapping tool which actually works.md

 It supports csv import  and for export it support csv, MD and freemind .mm format.
 I wish they had an OPML export and import options as all my other outlining apps support OPML formats.
 I was bit surprised and disappointed that they have no export and import support for OPML so far.

 > Go give it a try [here](https://www.ixnote.com/) and I would love to hear any feedback of the app or this small review.
 You can send the feedback to manoj@toolsforthoughts.com

+## Our Monthly Newsletter

+If you liked this post, subscribe to  [Our monthly roundup of all PKM news | Revue]([https://www.getrevue.co/profile/pkmone](https://www.getrevue.co/profile/pkmone)).